diogoaurelio/schedoscopeWiki/Test-Framework.md

 2. adapting the configuration of `V` to accommodate local test execution (if necessary)
 3. executing the transformation of `V` (in local mode)
 4. checking the outcomes against expected results

+To express these steps you can choose between different testing styles, depending on your concrete test case.

-The following section shows a complete test example based on the [tutorial](Open Street Map Tutorial); the subsequent sections detail on the individual testing aspects.
+The following section shows complete test examples based on the [tutorial](Open Street Map Tutorial); the subsequent sections detail on the individual testing aspects.

-## Complete Example
+## Complete Basic Example

 The following example is taken from the tutorial.
 It tests the view `Restaurants` that is populated by a Hive transformation from a single other view `Nodes`.
-Comments can be found within the source code; details on specifying test data input can be found in the subsequent section _Test Data Definition_; the section _Test Running & Result Checking_ then explaines test execution and result inspection.
+Comments can be found within the source code; details on specifying test data input can be found in the subsequent section _Test Data Definition_; the section _Test Running & Result Checking_ then explains test execution and result inspection.
+Schedoscope ships with its own test spec for ScalaTest: _SchedoscopeSpec_.

-    case class RestaurantsTest() extends FlatSpec
+    case class RestaurantsTest() extends SchedoscopeSpec {
-      with Matchers {

       //
       // specify input data (OSM nodes).
 By extending the actual view by